tchau218/npSEM/README.md

 # CONTENTS

 We organize the library into two *.ipynb files for executing experiments and performing results of the SEM and npSEM algorithms on two toy models.
 The first one "test_npSEM_sinus.ipynb" is  on a univariate sinus model, and the second "test_npSEM_L63.ipynb" performs the results on a 3-dimensional Lorenz model.
-The codes associated to the two testing files are contained in the files named "methods", "additives" and "models".
+The codes associated to the two testing files are contained in the files named "methods.zip" and "models.zip".

 # AUTHORS:
-Thi Tuyet Trang Chau (trang.chau@lsce.ipsl.fr,tuyettrang218@gmail.com) Valerie Monbet (valerie.monbet@univ-rennes1.fr)
+Thi Tuyet Trang Chau (trang.chau@lsce.ipsl.fr, tuyettrang218@gmail.com);
+Valerie Monbet (valerie.monbet@univ-rennes1.fr);
 Pierre Ailliot (pierre.ailliot@univ-brest.fr)